 Experience 10 holidays in one with a road trip around New Zealand!
-New Zealand is a country packed with breathtaking landscapes from snowcapped mountains to golden-sand beaches; jungle-like rainforest to fertile vineyards.
+New Zealand is a country packed with breathtaking landscapes, from snowcapped mountains to golden-sand beaches; jungle-like rainforests to fertile vineyards.
 On top of that, there’s a huge array of experiences to be had, whether you’re an adrenaline junkie, a foodie or a nature-lover.
 Exploring New Zealand on a self-guided road trip is one of the best ways to see the country independently, but the fun doesn’t start until you have planned the perfect New Zealand road trip itinerary.
-In this guide, we’ll show you how to create a New Zealand road trip yourself and the alternative option of using an online travel agent as your New Zealand road trip planner.
+In this guide, we’ll show you how to create a New Zealand road trip yourself, as well as an alternative EASY option of using an online travel agent as your New Zealand road trip planner.

 First, we’ll go through a step-by-step process of planning your own itinerary, with all the aspects you need to think about and book to make sure your trip is the one you’ve always dreamed about.
 Finally, we’ll show you a New Zealand road trip planner, First Light Travel, that just might make you think twice about going through the hassle of planning your own itinerary.

 Plan it Yourself or Use a New Zealand Road Trip Planner?